dcooney/ajax-load-more/README.txt

 * FIX - Removed unnecessary ob_end_clean() function from alm_query_posts() that was causing php notices for some users.
 * FIX - Fixed meta_query issue with EXISTS and NOT EXISTS meta_compare values.
 * FIX - Issue with meta_key parameter and orderby.
-* UPDATE - Updated $.fn.almUpdateCurrentPage() function to allow for multiple instances of Paging.
+* UPDATE - Updated almUpdateCurrentPage() function to allow for multiple instances of Paging.
 * UPDATE - Various Admin UI bug fixes/enhancements.